lmmx/scholaRdaemon/README.md

 ###2: Message parsing

-There are two kinds of Google Scholar Alert: citations of a particular paper (which I won't use here) and custom results for a search query - I currently have one set up to keep an eye *microRNA oscillation* literature, and can filter the Scholar Alerts in my inbox for solely these with:
+There are two kinds of Google Scholar Alert: citations of a particular paper (which I won't use here) and custom results for a search query - I currently have one set up to keep an eye on *microRNA oscillation* literature, and can filter the Scholar Alerts in my inbox for solely these with:

 ```r
 scholar.alerts.mo <- messages('Scholar Alert microRNA oscillation')